-Dr. Debra Muth explains that there are two main reasons why PMS symptoms occur; first and commonly recognized in mainstream medicine is hormonal imbalance.
+Dr. Debra Muth explains that there are two main reasons why PMS symptoms occur; the first and commonly recognized in mainstream medicine is hormonal imbalance.

 Hormonal imbalance can easily be evaluated by either saliva or blood testing.
 What is often found is an imbalance between estrogen and progesterone, two major players in the regulation of the menstrual cycle

-The second less commonly known is hormone allergies.
+The second, less commonly known, is hormone allergies.
 Hormone allergies are not recognized in mainstream medicine due to the fact that allergies occur after long term low grade exposure to an agent.

 Are there any tests that can be used to measure my hormonal imbalance?

-At Serenity Health Care Center we employ a number of tests that are extremely helpful in measuring your hormone levels.
-Salvia testing is conducted on day 21 of the menstrual cycle from the comfort of your home or blood testing can be done.
+At Serenity Health Care Center, we employ a number of tests that are extremely helpful in measuring your hormone levels.
+Salvia testing is conducted on day 21 of the menstrual cycle from the comfort of your home, or blood testing can be done.

 What treatments are available for PMS?

 Treatment for PMS at Serenity Health Care Center are customized for our patients and focused on preventing and minimizing PMS symptoms.
 These include a combination of: